django-hurricane/django-hurricane/website/basic-app.md

     return errors
 ~~~

-Important: if you have synchronous call in your check to the database or other part of your app, make sure, that you
+Important: if you have a synchronous call in your check to the database or other part of your app, make sure, that you
-use sync_to_async to wrap those parts or otherwise you will have problems with hurricane, as it expects all parts to be
+use `sync_to_async` to wrap those parts.
+Otherwise you will have problems with hurricane, as it expects all parts to be
 asynchronous.

 First, we can set a default app config in `components/__init__.py`